Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 \subsection{Asymptotic Expression for OTOCs}

 We now sketch the proof of the asymptotic expression for the average multipoint OTOC [Eq.~\eqref{eq:otoc}] over the RMPU ensemble $\mathcal{R}$, with a more detailed analysis provided in App.~\ref{ap:otocProofs}.
 In contrast to Eq.~\eqref{eq:derivation1}, which holds for arbitrary observables $A$ and $B$, let us start by restricting ourselves to $A$ and $B$ to be (quasi-)local operators.
-Specifically, we assume they have nontrivial support only within the support of the first and last unitaries making up the RMPU: corresponding to the first and last $r+1$ sites for $A$ and $B$, respectively.
-Importantly, we require $A$ and $B$ to be within each other's light cone.
+Importantly, {we require $A$ and $B$ to be within each other's light cone}; otherwise, $A_U$ and $B$ trivially commute for any bond dimension $\chi$.
+We ensure this by assuming without loss of generality that they have nontrivial support only on the first and last unitaries making up the RMPU, for $A$ and $B$ respectively.
+Namely, we generate a random Heisenberg operator $A_U$ through acting with the staircase RMPU on the initial operator $A$ on the first qudit (`bottom' of the staircase), and study its freeness properties with respect to any other local $B$.
 We will discuss at the end of this section how the results change for different choices of operators.
 We adopt a slight abuse of notation: $A \equiv A \otimes \id^{\otimes N - r -1}$ and $B \equiv \id^{\otimes N - r -1} \otimes B$.
 We further assume that both operators have non-vanishing normalized trace: $D^{-1} \tr[A] = a$ and $D^{-1} \tr[B] = b$, with $a, b \in \mathbb{R} \backslash \{0\}$.
 This condition ensures that the Haar averaged OTOC is non-vanishing as $D \to \infty$, cf. Eq.~\eqref{eq:loOTOC}.
 From the graphical notation of Eq.~\eqref{eq:momentrmpu} and using the replica trick Eq.~\eqref{eq:otocreplica}, the average OTOC over the RMPU ensemble reads